USEPA/flowsa/README.md

 Census_CBP_EMP | [Census Bureau County Business Patterns](https://www.census.gov/programs-surveys/cbp.html) | Employment | County | Number of employees per industry |  |  |  |  | X |  |  | NA | NA | NA |
 Census_CBP_PAYANN | [Census Bureau County Business Patterns](https://www.census.gov/programs-surveys/cbp.html) | Money | County | Annual payroll per industry |  |  |  |  | X |  |  | NA | NA | NA |
 Census_CBP_ESTAB | [Census Bureau County Business Patterns](https://www.census.gov/programs-surveys/cbp.html) | Other | County | Number of establishments per industry |  |  |  |  | x |  |  | NA | NA | NA |

+### FlowByActivity Naming Convention
+Source dataset names are consistent across (1) the FlowByActivity dataset 'SourceName' columns, (2) the parquet file names, (3) the Crosswalk file names, and (4) the Source Catalog information.
+Source names are comprised of two or three components.
+The first part of the name is the agency that published the data.
+The second component is the name or acronym of the published dataset.
+The third piece of the naming schema, if it exists, is the topic of data parsed from the original dataset.
+Of the four FlowByActivity datasets imported from the U.S. Department of Agriculture (USDA), three are data pulled from the same dataset, the Census of Agriculture (CoA).
+To make data easier to find, the CoA data is separated by topic (Cropland, Livestock, Product Market Value).
+As the FlowByActivity datasets are grouped by topic, some of the parquets contain multiple class types, meaning the Class type should be specified when calling on the data.
+The USDA_CoA_Cropland dataframe includes acreage information for crops (Class = Land) and the number of farms that grow a particular crop (Class = Other).

 ## Disclaimer